 SPLICE is excited to announce SPLICE FESTIVAL 2018.

 SPLICE (Summer institute for Performance, Listening, Interpretation, and Creation of Electroacoustic music) is a weeklong, intensive program for performers and composers to experience, explore, interpret, and create music for instruments and electronics.
+If while visiting the program you feel that you need help with the analysis of the material you have heard, or with homework on a topic relevant to your program, best writing service will be useful and help you formulate the main points and theses.

 For SPLICE 2017 the guest performer will be Mari Kimura, a violinist and composer who works extensively with technology and is a pioneer of interactive computer music.
 The guest composer will be Paula Matthusen, a composer who has written extensively for instruments and electronics, and who received the 2014 Elliott Carter Rome Prize.